 Cursive Letters make sense with CursiveLogic

-CursiveLogic is different from other handwriting methods because, instead of relying on rote memorization, CursiveLogic relies on the inherent structure of the cursive alphabet.
-The CursiveLogic instruction method contains two key features:
+CursiveLogic is different from other handwriting methods.
+Instead of relying on rote memorization, CursiveLogic teaches the essential structure of the cursive alphabet.
+The CursiveLogic instruction method has two key features:

 Cursive Letters grouped by shape